|

 The traditional 5/7/5 syllable Haiku structure imposes a firm container for your writing – it can take several re-writes to achieve, so let your words flow before you try to cut them back.
 The structure provides a sense of discipline as well as an opportunity to practice your editing skills!

-Taking a photograph for inspiration is also a great way to develop your powers of observation and take time to slow down, shift perspective and pay attention to the tiny details as well as the broad themes of your chosen subject.
+Taking a photograph for inspiration is also a great way to develop your powers of observation and take time to slow down, shift perspective and pay attention to the small details as well as the broad themes of your chosen subject.

 Creating Instagram Reels